Health Library

 Closed Treatment of Metacarpal Fractures (Hand)

 The metacarpals are the bones that form the palm of the hand, located just before the fingers.
 Most fractures of the metacarpals involve bones that lead to the small finger (fifth finger).
-These breaks are commonly known as "boxer's fractures" since the most common mechanism of injury is striking someone or something with a closed fist.
-If significantly displaced, a manipulation may be necessary.
+These breaks are commonly known as "boxer's fractures" since the most common cause of injury is striking someone or something with a closed fist.
+If significantly displaced, manipulation may be necessary.

 Buckle Fractures

 Buckle fractures are incomplete fractures that compress (buckle or dent) one or both sides of the bone.
 These fractures usually occur near the end of the bone.
-They are among the quickest to heal, and are usually treated with a brace for three to four weeks.
+They are among the quickest to heal and are usually treated with a brace for three to four weeks.

 Greenstick Fractures